-It was a beautiful day to dedicate a brand new state park on the banks of the Neponset River.
-About 50 people gathered at the Canton Airport on Neponset Street for a ribbon cutting complete with five-foot long scissors to open a beautiful new park, now officially known as the Farnham-Connolly State Park, in honor of two local World War II pilots.
+It was a beautiful day in August of 2014 when the brand-new state park on the banks of the Neponset River was dedicated.
+About 50 people gathered at the Canton Airport on Neponset Street for a ribbon cutting complete with five-foot-long scissors to open a beautiful new park, now officially known as the Farnham-Connolly State Park, in honor of two local World War II pilots.

 It was a perfect route, and along it, Andrew had found some of the most beautiful freshwater marshes in the Neponset Valley.
 They invited Jim Comeau, who then worked in land acquisition for the Metropolitan District Commission, to take a walk.

 Jim described what he saw as a perfect fit for the MDC: large areas of unprotected, high value wildlife habitat (now in the heart of the Fowl Meadow Area of Critical Environmental Concern) with tremendous public recreation potential.
 Over the next 15+ years, the Commonwealth slowly but surely worked to acquire and incredible 718 acres of land along this corridor, the parcels south of the East Branch, the Canton Airport itself, Signal Hill, and floodplain land along the river that connects to the Blue Hills.
 This sustained effort had lots of enthusiastic helpers along the way from Representative Bill Galvin and Senator Brian Joyce, to Governor Deval Patrick, the Canton Board of Selectmen, the Trustees of Reservations, a conservation-minded landowner, and many others.

 One of the biggest pieces of this puzzle though was the Canton Airport itself.
 In spite of having done pre-acquisition soil testing, it became apparent that the Canton Airport had serious contamination issues after it was acquired, so the site was fenced off and had remained closed to the public until just a few weeks ago.